-Most financial statements today are delivered by email and stored in smartphones, computers or in the cloud.
+Most financial statements today are delivered by email and stored in smartphones, computers or the cloud.
 Bill payments, tax return filings and other financial transactions are handled electronically.

 Other assets are sentimental in value, such as social media accounts, digital music and video collections, or digital photos and videos.

 Make a list of your important passwords, online accounts and digital collections.
 Specify what should be done with each item on your list if you become incapacitated or after you pass away.

 Once you’ve inventoried all of your digital assets, keep your list up to date and store it in a secure location.
-You may want to consider using password management software like LastPass, as it can store multiple passwords securely.
+You may want to consider using password management software like LastPass or 1Password, as it can store multiple passwords securely.
 Let your lawyer, financial professional and family members know how to access it.